GM's new Chevy Silverado bids for more U.S. pickup profits

 However, U.S. new vehicle sales fell 2 percent in 2017 after hitting a record high in 2016 and are expected to drop further in 2018 as interest rates rise and more late-model used cars come back to dealer lots to compete with new ones.

-(Reporting by Nick Carey and Joseph White; Editing by Lisa Von Ahn)
+(Reporting by Nick Carey and Joseph White; Editing by Lisa Von Ahn and David Gregorio)

 By Nick Carey and Joseph White